dreadwail/study/typescript/src/consolidate-graph/README.md

 # Graph Consolidator

-_PLEASE NOTE: This code was written way back when I didn't really know Node.js very well, and was pre-ES6.
+_PLEASE NOTE: This code was written way WAY back when I didn't really know Javascript or Node.js very well, and was pre-ES6.
 There are lots of things wrong with this but I've not had time to come back and clean it up._

 Consolidates directed graph nodes that have only 1 input and 1 output.